JonAbrams/SpaceAce/README.md

 ### Quick Actions (string)

 Returns a callback function that will change the specified attribute when called.
 If the parameter is an _event_, the event’s target’s value will be used, and `event.preventDefault()` will automatically be called.
 Very useful for `input`, `select`, and `button` elements.

-If the event's target is of `type="number"`, it will be cast to a number.
-If the event's target is a checkbox, it use the _checked_ value instead.
+If the event's origin is of `type="number"`, the value will be of type `number`.

+If the event's origin is a checkbox, the value is taken from the _checked_ property instead, which is a boolean.

 ```jsx
 export default const Todo = ({ space: todo }) => {